 If it turns out that you are not entitled to a study grant for the current academic year, you will have to pay an additional fee up to the rate of a non-scholarship student.

-Working students can pay via KMO-portefeuille.
+Working students can pay by KMO-portefeuille.
 Be sure to mention this when registering.
-The application must be made within 14 days of the kick-off of the academic course.
+The application must be made within 14 days afterwards the kick-off.

 You can contact the Stuvo employee social services for more information.
 Make an appointment

 Would you like to apply for exemptions, please mention this in your online registration.
 After finalizing, you can request for exemptions (digital).
 This is possible from the info-day in June.

 Do you wish to follow courses in the second trajectory, study part-time or register for a credit contract for one or multiple courses?
 Please make an appointment with the study track advisor.